elhammajd/Tumor_Survival_CV/README.md

 <details><summary>4.Mean.py </summary>

-- read in the outputs of training moduel and test.txt;
+- reading the Main.sh and BestCutOff.sh outputs;

-- predict the estimated proportion;
+- calculating the mean of coefficients of eact feature comes from selected predictive models;

 </details>